abdennouraissaoui/CrossCoinMapping/README.md

 └── README.md                     # Project documentation

 # setup
-Ensure that you have the following installed on your system:
+Ensure that you have the following installed on your system and **python version should 3.10**
 1. Clone the repository:
 ```angular2html
 git clone https://github.com/iffishells/CrossCoinMapping.git